 Torbjørn Gundersen is postdoctoral fellow at Centre for the Study of Professions, Oslo Metropolitan University and at the Department of Sociology and Human Geography, University of Oslo.
 Gundersen is interested in the ethics of applied artificial intelligence and is engaged in a research project at Oslo Metropolitan University about machine learning, professional accountability, and human values.
 As a part of the PERITIA project he examines trust in science advice mechanisms.
 Gundersen has a PhD from Oslo Metropolitan University with a monograph about the proper role of scientific expertise in public policymaking, focusing on the case of climate science.

-Ricardo Gutiérrez is Assistant Professor and researcher in philosophy at the History and Philosophy Department (Universidad de Alcalá de Henares – UAH, Madrid).
+Ricardo Gutiérrez is Assistant Professor and researcher in philosophy at the History and Philosophy Department (Universidad de Alcalá de Henares, Madrid).
 He holds a PhD (2014) by U.N.E.D.
-(Spain) and is Doktor der Philosophie by the Technische Universität zu Berlin (Germany 2014) as well.
-Pre-doctoral fellow in the National Spanish Research Council (C.S.I.C. – Instituto de Filosofía) and a Marie Curie Early Stage Researcher in TU Berlin (Project ENGLOBE.
-Enlightenment and Global History, 2010-2013), Dr. Gutiérrez has focused his research mainly in exemplar narratives and the critique of values encrypted in public discourse and in history.
-Amongst Dr. Gutiérrez’s most recent publications can be counted his Deuda y legado en la filosofía de la Historia de Schiller [Debt and Legacy in Schiller’s philosophy of History] (Herder, 2018), and a multidisciplinary volume on Empathy published by BRILL (Leiden-Boston-Paderborn, 2020).
+(Spain) and is Doktor der Philosophie by the Technische Universität zu Berlin (2014) as well.
+Pre-doctoral fellow in the National Spanish Research Council (C.S.I.C. – Instituto de Filosofía) and a Marie Curie Early Stage Researcher at TU Berlin (2010-2013), Ricardo Gutiérrez has focused his research mainly in exemplar narratives and the critique of values encrypted in public discourse and in history.
+Amongst his most recent publications can be counted his Deuda y legado en la filosofía de la Historia de Schiller (Herder, 2018), and a multidisciplinary volume on Empathy published by BRILL (2020).

 Zoran Kojčić holds MA degrees in philosophy and Croatian philology from the University of Osijek, Croatia and received his PhD degree in Philosophy from Sofia University, Bulgaria.
 He is an author, a certified philosophical counsellor and a board member of the association Petit Philosophy.
 Zoran works as a coordinator on several philosophical projects and as a school teacher.
 He regularly participates in international conferences and publishes papers on the philosophy of education and philosophical practice.